-Your teen likely doesn’t see her behavior as the issue; she may feel like you have place unreasonable demands on her.
-It’s helpful to take a step back and bring in a qualified therapist to assess how much of the issue is related to her behavior.
-Having a third party to work with will help your teen see how she is showing up and how it is affecting the rest of the family system.
+Your teen likely doesn’t see their behavior as the issue; they may feel like you have place unreasonable demands on her.
+It’s helpful to take a step back and bring in a qualified therapist to assess how much of the issue is related to their behavior.
+Having a third party to work with will help your teen see how they are showing up and how it is affecting the rest of the family system.

 Having a structured approach to how to cool off during heated conversations can also be helpful.
 This is a form of self-regulation and includes behavioral and emotional reactions.
 Self-regulation and the associated coping skills are very important for teens that struggle with oppositional or defiant behaviors because it allows for a moment of “pause” before a negative action or reaction occurs.

 Solstice West helps teens with self-regulation skills as well as recognizing when they are becoming emotionally dysregulated.
 The application of these skills throughout the day and also during therapy allows for more progress to be made with reducing problematic behaviors.
-The comprehensive treatment team approach makes sure that none of the behaviors are spilling through the cracks and also that your teen is being held appropriately accountable for her actions.
-Doing this with an entire team of caring, supportive staff means that the resources to address her needs are always available.
-As she works through the program, she will begin to develop an appreciation for relationships, authority figures, and structure.
+The comprehensive treatment team approach makes sure that none of the behaviors are spilling through the cracks and also that your teen is being held appropriately accountable for their actions.
+Doing this with an entire team of caring, supportive staff means that the resources to address their needs are always available.
+As they works through the program, they will begin to develop an appreciation for relationships, authority figures, and structure.

 Recreation Therapy Teaches Healthy Risk-Taking